thatslifescience/github_dev/_posts/2018-07-09-A-parasite-only-a-moth-could-love-BROADLEY.md

 source-id: 14vREvZ2sxhcykdChFx040qczYzZuoW8jm2IfvUzSDFA
 published: true
 ---
-The vermin only teaze and pinch
+"The vermin only teaze and pinch
 Their foes superior by an inch.
 So, naturalists observe, a flea
 Has smaller fleas that on him prey;
 And these have smaller still to bite 'em,
-And so proceed ad infinitum.
+And so proceed ad infinitum."

 --  Jonathan Swift from *On Poetry: A Rhapsody* (1733)